jeffbmartinez/codepath-todoapp/README.md

 ### Challenges encountered

 * I had to troubleshoot an exception when I first added persistence to the app.
-When the app fires up and there is no existing file ther was a null pointer exception.
+When the app fires up and there is no existing file there was a null pointer exception.
 I added some basic code to handle this.
 * The method of persistence for the basic app has a bug.
-Since it just writes the ArrayList to a file, one element per line.
-Multiline tasks are read back as multiple single line tasks.
+Since it just writes the ArrayList to a file, one element per line, multiline tasks are read back as multiple single line tasks.
 I'll be fixing this when I use SQLite for persistence.
+(Update: This has been fixed).
-* I missed the `show()` on one of my toasts when I was experimenting.
+* I forgot the `.show()` on one of my toasts when I was experimenting.
 It took me a little while figure out what was wrong :p

 ## License